gh-cli-for-education/gh-education/docs/src/practicas/tfa.md

 ---
 title: "TFA: Final Project PL"
 categories: ["temas", "practicas"]
-permalink: /tfa
 sidebar: auto
+key: tfa
+published: true
+date: 2022/05/06
+delivery: "2022/05/26"
+order: 15
+layout: Practica
+prev: /practicas/extended-egg-interpreter.md
+template:
 ---

 ## Introduction

 * Any proposal related to what is seen in the course is welcome.
 Check with the teacher.
-* The ideas proposed here are to extend the [Egg] language(https://github.com/ULL-ESIT-PL-1819/egg) but you can propose a TFA with another topic related to PL.
+* The ideas proposed here are to extend the [Egg language](https://github.com/ULL-ESIT-PL-1819/egg) but you can propose a TFA with another topic related to PL.
 * An idea may be to extend Egg with a DSL with functionalities to facilitate the resolution of problems in a specific context that is of interest to the student.
-See the sections [Strategy Pattern](#strategy-pattern-use) and [Egg extensions via *use*](#egg-via-use-extensions)
+See the section [Strategy Pattern](#strategy-pattern-use)

 <!--